get10101/10101.github.io/FAQ.md

 You absolutely must save it and keep it in a safe place.

-In the case of 10101, this backup will enable you to restore your funds within the app from both your on-chain and lightning wallet, as well as your transaction history and open orders, if you haven't exceeded the time limit* for your futures contracts.
+In the case of 10101, this backup will enable you to restore your funds within the app from both your on-chain and Lightning wallet, as well as your transaction history and open orders.

 ### Do I have to run a node separately to use 10101?